Journal of Structural Geology

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Allmendinger, Richard W.; Loveless, John P.; Pritchard, Matthew E.; and Meade, Brendan, "From Decades to Epochs: Spanning the Gap Between Geodesy and Structural Geology of Active Mountain Belts" (2009).
-Faculty Publications.
-19.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.